 The Old Church

-In addition, the church tower can also be climbed from April-September.
+The church tower can be climbed from April-September.

 Red Light Radio:

 The government is making a push to reduce prostitution in the red light district.
 They are providing tax initiatives for new businesses to take residence.
 A wave of fresh energy is washing over the historic district, bringing with it new, creative, entrepreneurs.
 Red Light Radio is at the forefront of the movement.
 Located in the Oudekerksplein, they broadcast live and fully visible from an old prostitute window.

 Amsterdam is a city renowned for its liberal attitude, and perhaps the best example of this is its legalised prostitution.
 In its famous Rossebuurt or Red Light District, hundreds of girls ply their trade at “the world’s oldest profession” from behind glass windows.